 Want to watch the Oscars 2023 red carpet?
 Here's how.

-The 2023 Oscars are coming up tomorrow!
-Known as Hollywood's biggest night, the star-studded event is set to take place on March 12th at the Dolby Theater in Los Angeles.
+The 2023 Oscars are coming up today!
+It's Hollywood's biggest night and the star-studded event is set to take place on March 12th at the Dolby Theater in Los Angeles.
 The anticipation for the 95th Academy Awards is not just for the ceremony itself, of course, but also for the pre-show red carpet proceedings, where celebrities show up dressed to the nines.
 And we've got a fun fact for you: The red carpet will actually be champagne-colored this year!
 Here's some information on the 2023 Oscars red carpet and how to watch or stream it — with or without cable.

 When does the 2023 Oscars Red Carpet start?
 What channel is the Oscars red carpet on?